Weighted Null Space Fitting (WNSF): A Link between The Prediction Error Method and Subspace Identification: Introduction

 \subsection{Contributions}

-This work extends the WNSF method, originally proposed in \cite{Galrinho2014weighted}, to state-space models.
-It uses two features of the methods aforementioned.
-The first feature is starting with an estimate of a high-order non-parametric model, which contains the system's Markov parameters, similar to the pre-estimation step of SSARX \cite{Jansson2003subspace}.
-This non-parametric model captures the behavior of the true system with sufficient accuracy and serves as a sufficient statistics.
-Subsequently, model reduction is performed to obtain a state-space model in the observer canonical form.
-Unlike methods that explicitly minimize the model-reduction cost function, such as the indirect PEM, the model reduction of WNSF involves solving a weighted least-squares problem.
-The optimal weighting able to achieve asymptotic efficiency depends on the estimated model parameters.
-To facilitate this, an additional least-squares step is introduced to provide an initial estimate of these parameters.
-The WNSF method, consisting of multiple least-squares steps, offers favorable computational properties compared to methods like PEM.

-Another interesting feature of WNSF is that it estimates the null space of the extended observability matrix, parameterized by the coefficients of the system's characteristic polynomial, rather than the range space typically estimated by most SIMs using SVD.
-This approach eliminates the need for a SVD step and weighting matrices associated to it, and avoids the tuning of past and future horizons, making it more straightforward and easier to implement.
+This work has its origin in \cite{Galrinho2018parametric}, where the WNSF method for SISO BJ models was proposed.
+The proposed method, hereafter referred to as WNSF\textsubscript{SS} (with "SS" denoting state-space models), uses two features of the aforementioned methods.
+The first feature is starting with an estimate of a HOARX model which contains Markov parameters.
+This HOARX model captures the behavior of the true system with sufficient accuracy and serves as an approximate sufficient statistic, at least as the sample size grows.
+Subsequently, model reduction is performed via a multi-step least-squares procedure to obtain a state-space model.
+The WNSF\textsubscript{SS} method offers favorable computational properties compared to methods like PEM.
+Moreover, we conduct a rigorous statistical analysis of WNSF\textsubscript{SS} for single-output systems, focusing on the consistency and asymptotic efficiency.
+Another interesting feature of WNSF\textsubscript{SS} is that it estimates the null space of the Hankel matrix, parameterized by the coefficients of the system's characteristic polynomial, rather than the range space typically estimated by most SIMs using SVD.
+By working with the null space, WNSF\textsubscript{SS} enables an explicit derivation of the optimal weighting, a key factor in achieving asymptotic efficiency.

-In summary, the key contributions of this work are as follows: It derives a novel method to identify state-space models, which combines some features of PEM and SIM simultaneously, appearing to be numerically robust.
-In addition we believe that it can be shown that WNSF is asymptotically efficient, though this remains to be shown formally.
+In summary, WNSF\textsubscript{SS} is a novel realization-based estimation method for state-space models, combining key statistical and numerical features of PEM and SIMs.
+Specifically, WNSF\textsubscript{SS} is consistent and asymptotically efficient both for open and closed loop data and we demonstrate in numerical simulations that WNSF\textsubscript{SS} is competitive in comparison with state-of-the-art methods for finite sample sizes.